cosmhology/PhysicalConstants.jl/README.md

 The `PhysicalConstants.jl` package is licensed under the MIT "Expat" License.
 The original author is [Mosè Giordano](https://github.com/giordano/).

-New physical constants added by LaGuer [LaGuer](https://github.com/laguer/PhysicalConstants.jl).
+New physical constants CODATA2018 added by LaGuer [LaGuer](https://github.com/laguer/PhysicalConstants.jl) for experimental purposes as proposed by [Dr Francis M. Sanchez](https://github.com/cosmhology/docs).